culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 ## Qualified relation

-@@TODO: note current hierarchy is core; historical is additional@@

-A Qualified relation represents a historical relationship between two places.
+A Qualified relation represents a current or historical relationship between two places.
 Specifically, the relationship is one that exists only for a limited perod of time (e.g. the City of Opole being administratively part of the Duchy of Opole during the period 1281 to 1521).

 Thus, in addition to being linked to the two related places, a Qualified relation is also linked to a Timespan during which the relationship existed, and a Relation type that indicates the type of relationship (e.g. administrative part, ecclesiastic part, etc.)